DomeroSoftware/Extender/README.md

     - **Usage**: `MooseCompat($object, $role_name)`
     - **Example**: `MooseCompat($object, 'SomeRole')`

+Compared to existing CPAN modules, Extender offers a competitive set of dynamic functionalities suitable for extending Perl objects with methods, applying roles, and managing object lifecycle events.
+It strikes a balance between simplicity and flexibility, making it suitable for various types of reference objects that require dynamic method management and behavior extension.
+Depending on specific needs and preferences, developers can choose between Extender and other modules based on the level of features, performance, and complexity required for their projects.

 ### Explanation and Usage:

 - **Extend**: Useful for importing methods from external modules dynamically.
 It checks if the module is loaded, imports specified methods, and adds them to the object.